 Certified copies of marriage and divorce certificates may be obtained for a $25 fee each; there is a standard processing fee of $5 and a non-refundable identification fee of $5.
 Requests can also be mailed in using the proper forms and including payment.

-Search Births & Deaths in Bergen County Through the New Jersey Registrar of Vital Statistics
+Track Down Births & Deaths in Bergen County Through the New Jersey Registrar of Vital Statistics

 For births in Bergen County from 1923-present and deaths from 1941-present, certified copies of certificates can be obtained through the New Jersey Registrar of Vital Statistics.